How Medical Debt Affects Your Credit Score

 5. Hire a Billing Advocate

-Medical billing advocates can work with insurance companies and healthcare providers to help resolve medical debt on your behalf.
-They can help you review bills and dispute errors and may help you save thousands of dollars and a lot of time by dealing with insurers and healthcare organizations.
+Medical billing advocates work with insurers and providers to resolve debts on your behalf.
+They can help you review bills, dispute errors, and potentially save money and time.

 6. Get a Medical Credit Card

-Many doctors, dentists, and other healthcare providers offer medical credit cards to patients so they can spread large medical bills over multiple payments.
-This may be a good way to plan for your medical bills in advance and pay for them through affordable monthly payments.
-However, they may end up costing you a lot due to high interest rates and fees, so be sure to consider your options before you get one.
+Many healthcare providers offer medical credit cards to help patients spread large bills over multiple payments, which can be useful for planning and affordable monthly payments.
+However, high interest rates and fees may make them costly; consider your options carefully.

 7. Crowdfund Your Medical Bill

-Another option to pay large medical bills is by setting up a fundraiser.
-Crowdfunding sites like GiveForward can help you raise funds from friends, family, and even strangers.
+Another option for paying large medical bills is to set up a fundraiser.
+Crowdfunding platforms like GoFundMe help raise funds from friends, family, and even strangers.
 Although it may take time, this is a good way to pay off large medical bills without taking out a loan.

 8. Apply for Financial Assistance

-Several organizations can help you cover large medical expenses, such as the Patient Advocate Foundation, HealthWell Foundation, and RIP Medical Debt.
-If you’re facing financial hardship, you may qualify for a grant from a nonprofit organization.
-If you qualify, Medicaid may also cover medical bills retroactively in some cases.
+Several organizations, like the Patient Advocate Foundation, HealthWell Foundation, and RIP Medical Debt, can assist with large medical expenses.
+If you're facing financial hardship, a nonprofit grant might be available.
+Medicaid may also retroactively cover medical bills if you qualify.